milanochuang/slides/web/thesis.md

 Across all parties, negative Judgement dominates the online discourse.
 	•	For the DPP, the most frequent criticism was in the propriety category — meaning people questioned its morality and integrity.
 	•	For the KMT, criticism focused on capacity, referring to perceived incompetence or organizational weakness.
-	•	For the TPP, the data size was smaller, but comments were still mostly negative.
+	•	For the TPP, the data size was smaller, which may due to the fact that TPP is relatively new, so people tend to evaluate its principal rather than the party.
+Their comments were still mostly negative.

-This suggests that negative evaluations are a central feature of Taiwan’s political discussions online, but the focus of criticism differs between parties. -->
+This suggests that negative evaluations are a central feature of Taiwan’s political evaluation online, but the focus of criticism differs between parties. -->
 <!--_paginate: true-->
 #### Evaluative *Judgement* Frequency
 <br>